8 Essential Ayurvedic Rules For Healthy Eating & Better Digestion

-8. Don't eat fast.
-Don’t just swallow your food, take your time to chew.
+Don’t just swallow your food after one bite—take your time to chew!
 Chewing is an essential step of digestion, and it can't be rushed.